Dallinger/Dallinger/docs/source/email_setup.rst

    (If prompted for your Gmail password, enter it and click *Next*.)
 #.
 Select *Other (custom name)* in the *Select app* drop-down menu.
-   Enter *Dallinger outgoing mail* or another descriptive name so you'll recognize what it's for when you view these settings in the (potentially distant) future.
+   Enter *Dallinger outgoing mail* or another descriptive name so you'll recognize what it's for when you view these settings in the future.
 #.
 Click *Generate*.
 #.
 Find and immediately copy the password under *Your app passwords*.
 Type or paste the
    password into the `.dallingerconfig` file in your home directory.